remult/remult/docs/tutorials/tutorial-react.md

 ## Deployment

-In this tutorial, we'll deploy both the Angular app files and the API server project to the same host, and redirect all non-API requests to return the Angular app's `index.html` page.
+In this tutorial, we'll deploy both the React app files and the API server project to the same host, and redirect all non-API requests to return the React app's `index.html` page.

 In addition, to follow a few basic production best practices, we'll use [compression](https://www.npmjs.com/package/compression) middleware to improve performance and [helmet](https://www.npmjs.com/package/helmet) middleware to improve security.

-* note that if your project name is different than `remult-angular-todo`, you'll need to replace these values in the index.ts file
+* note that if your project name is different than `remult-react-todo`, you'll need to replace these values in the index.ts file
 :::

 1. Install `compression` and `helmet`.